construction calculator

 When to use it

-• Laying out deck stairs that meet common code ranges.
+• Laying out straight‑run deck stairs and checking that riser heights and tread depths fall within typical code ranges.

 Tips & cautions

-• Assumes uniform risers and treads; irregular steps need custom layout.
+• Assumes uniform risers and treads; irregular steps, retrofits, or existing constraints may require custom layout and professional design.

 Worked examples